davaya/openc2-jadn/jadn-v2.0.md

 **Example:** "People" MapOf:

-The People table is semantically a map because it is defined as a MapOf which has a keyType (Email).
+The People table is a map with email address as the key.
 ```
 People = MapOf(Email, Person)
 Email = String /email                   // RFC-822 email address format